gekkos-project/gekkos-whitepaper/README.md

 **Welcome to the official GEKKOS white paper repository**

-This repository hosts the public version of the GEKKOS white paper, including detailed sections on:
+> **Note:** This repository hosts the official GEKKOS white paper, which is currently under development.
+We are publishing this repository early to invite transparency, community feedback, and early interest.
+>
+> Follow the repository to receive updates as we release new sections and progress toward the full publication.

+The white paper includes detailed sections on:

 - Executive Summary
 - Problem Landscape